Resilient Distributed Optimization: Abstract

 \section{Abstract}

 This paper considers a distributed optimization problem in the presence of Byzantine agents capable of introducing untrustworthy information into the communication network.
 A resilient distributed subgradient algorithm is proposed based on graph redundancy and objective redundancy.
 It is shown that the algorithm causes all non-Byzantine agents' states to asymptotically converge to the same optimal point under appropriate assumptions.
-A $O(1/\sqrt{t})$ rate of convergence is also established.
+A partial convergence rate result is also provided.